serenity-is/docs/getting_started/starting_serene.md

 ![Initial Solution Content](img/serenemvc.png)

-Your solution contains Serene1.Web project, which is an ASP.NET MVC (or ASP.NET Core) application.
+Your solution contains Serene1.Web project, which is an ASP.NET Core application.

 It includes server side code written in C# (.cs) and client side code that is written in TypeScript (.ts).

 Serene.Web has references to Serenity NuGet packages, so you can update it using package manager console anytime necessary.

-> Asp.Net Core version can also be updated by hand editing .CSPROJ file.

 Serene automatically creates its database in SQL local db at first run, so just press F5 and you are ready to go.